GLOBAL MARKETS-Stocks bounce on report of U.S.-China trade talks

 European markets were mixed, with concerns over the formation of a new anti-establishment government in Italy weighing on Southern European debt in particular on Monday, though this was counterbalanced to an extent by a ratings upgrade for Spain late on Friday.

-In commodities, international Brent crude futures were last at $69.32, down 0.7 percent on the day.
-The possibility of a full-blown trade war had weighed on the energy complex on fears that it could harm oil demand.
+International Brent crude futures were last at $69.53, down 0.4 percent on the day.
+The possibility of a trade war have weighed on the energy complex on fears that it could harm oil demand.

+Benchmark 10-year notes last fell 5/32 in price to yield 2.8428 percent after a lackluster $30 billion 2-year note auction by the U.S. government.

 Reporting by Trevor Hunnicutt Additional reporting by Abhinav Ramnarayan and Julien Ponthus in London and Swati Pandey in Sydney Editing by David Goodman and Chizu Nomiyama